aferrero2707/PIXLSUS/Sample/index.md

 Some simple markdown for reference.

 <pre>
-Text that is not separated by a blank line will be consolidated into a single paragraph.
+Text that is not separated by a blank line will be consolidated.
-So paragraph breaks are noted through the use of a blank line.
+Paragraph breaks are noted through the use of a blank line.
-Newline breaks will not break it up.
+Newlines will not break it up.
 These are all one paragraph.

 This should be a new paragraph now.